Extensions & Integrations

 Usage

-Configure the blog modules in the app.js
+Configure the blog modules in your app.js

 file: